WATCH: Gator grabs underwater drone during marine unit training

 TAMPA, Fla.
-(WFLA) — An alligator was spotted on camera grabbing the Lee County Sheriff’s Office’s drone as their marine unit was training in Fort Myers.
+(WFLA) — An alligator was spotted on camera grabbing the Lee County Sheriff’s Office’s drone as their marine unit was training in Fort Myers, Florida.

 The video shows the moment an alligator investigates an underwater camera.